Tuesdays, 7 - 9 pm. October 7, 14, 21, 28, Nov 4, 11, 18, 25, Dec 2, 9(10 weeks).

 Please note: Students supply the materials for their course- see Supplies List below description

 This is a great class for students with painting experience interested in guidance around areas they may be stuck.
 Working at their own pace, students will explore the use of paint, brushes and different techniques while they develop and improve their skills and learn to paint in their own style.
+Terry will be available for individual assistance to help participants with questions on any of the painting mediums regarding technique, use of the medium, colour theory etc.

 - Painting project you are working on (any type of paint and surface)- not a beginner class.